jpmckeown/talon/README.md

 2. Check terminal window is at project directory e.g. talon/

-3. Install dependencies with command `pnpm install` or `npm install`
+3. Install dependencies with command `pnpm install` or `npm install`.
+These will appear in a subfolder named /node_modules and include Phaser, and Vite which bundles the web app.

-4. We don't use the vscode webserver, instead (and I like to get a new Terminal prompt at the project directory for this because once the webserver starts it will be running in its Terminal windows until you close the webserver.
-Start local webserver with command `pnpm start` or `npm install`
+4. We don't use the vscode webserver, instead start a local webserver with command `pnpm start` or `npm install`.
+Before doing that I like to get a new Terminal prompt, at the project directory, ready for this because once the webserver starts it will be running in its Terminal windows until you close the webserver.

 5. It will say at what URL the local webserver is accessible.
 Likely it is `http://localhost:3000`

 6. To close the webserver I normally use Ctrl-C in that Terminal window.

+* <a href="https://vitejs.dev/" target="_blank">Vite</a> bundles the web application.
+It's automatically loaded project's dependencies.

 In the webpage inspector console you should see: [vite] connected.

 Chrome: in inspector I saw a Console message "Automatic fallback to software WebGL has been deprecated.
 Please use the --enable-unsafe-swiftshader (about:flags#enable-unsafe-swiftshader) flag to opt in to lower security guarantees for trusted content."
 I stopped that showing by in a new bowser tab going to chrome://flags/#enable-unsafe-swiftshader and clicking the checkbox.
 When I restarted Chrome the console was clear.

-<a href="https://nodejs.org" target="_blank">Node.js</a> and <a href="https://pnpm.io/" target="_blank">pnpm</a> are required to install dependencies and run scripts using pnpm.

-<a href="https://vitejs.dev/" target="_blank">Vite</a> bundles the web application.
-It's included in the project's dependencies.

 ### Commands